EQUI-VOCAL: Synthesizing Queries for Compositional Video Events from Limited User Interactions [Technical Report]: Evaluation

-We conduct an experimental evaluation of \system.
-First, we show that, compared to existing systems, \system reduces the query synthesis time by 1-2 orders of magnitude, achieves comparable or better F1 scores under the same labeling budget, is more robust to noisy data, and explores and executes queries more efficiently.
+~ We conduct an experimental evaluation of \system.
+First, we show that on both synthetic and real-world datasets, compared to existing systems, \system reduces the query synthesis time by 1-2 orders of magnitude, achieves comparable or better F1 scores under the same labeling budget, is more robust to noisy data, and explores and executes queries more efficiently.
 Second, we show that \system is capable of synthesizing more complex, flexible queries over arbitrary scene graphs, which existing systems cannot handle.
-Finally, we conduct an ablation study by varying the various design choices outlined in the previous sections.
+Third, We conduct a user study to demonstrate the effectiveness and usability of \system.
+We further compare \system with a machine learning method and conduct an ablation study by varying the various design choices outlined in the previous sections.

 \textbf{Baselines.} To the best of our knowledge, there are no existing systems that can synthesize queries over scene graphs.
 The most similar system to \system is Quivr~\cite{mell2021synthesizing}, which synthesizes queries over trajectories.
 Since object trajectories can be represented using scene graphs, we compare our system against Quivr.
 We also compare against PATSQL~\cite{DBLP:journals/pvldb/TakenouchiIOS21}, which is a state-of-the-art query-by-example system for relational data.